CumulusNetworks/DUE/docs/manpage-due-1.md

 to run by restricting them to entries that contain [filter].
 If only one image matches the filter, it will be invoked without asking the user to choose it.

+--entrypoint [shell]
+:   Override the container's ENTRYPOINT to execute [shell] on startup.
+If [shell] is not supplied, DUE will default to running container-create-user.sh.
+This can be very useful in debugging run time issues.

 -a, --all
 :	Show all containers on the system.
 DUE can be used to log in to containers that it did not create, but the user may have to supply a default